 Reconfiguration is not an all-or-nothing process.
 Perspectives would fall along a spectrum.

 Nevertheless, perhaps the idea can be developed.
 In the meantime, we must be careful with how we use the word quantum and in what context.
 Biology, for example, is the science of life processes.
-“Quantum biology,” then, is a deep study of life, not merely how the ideas of physics can be applied to biology.
+“Quantum biology,” then, is a deep study of the boundaries shaping our understanding of life, not merely how the ideas of physics can be applied to biology.

 The First and Second Minds are two different mental configurations that respectively veil and reveal the nature of boundaries that define the quantum.